quicwg/base-drafts/draft-ietf-quic-transport.md

   receiver.

 * ACK, STOP_WAITING, and PADDING frames MUST NOT be retransmitted.
-ACK and STOP_WAITING frames are cumulative, so new frames will be created that contain the data from any lost frame.
+ACK and STOP_WAITING frames are cumulative, so new frames containing updated information will be sent as described in {{frame-ack}}.

 * All other frames MUST be retransmitted.